Rifuath/Windows-Snake-Game/README.md

 # Windows Snake Game

-This is a simple Snake game implemented in C++ for Windows using a custom software renderer.
+This is a simple Snake game implemented in C/C++ for Windows using a custom software renderer.
 The game uses the Windows API for window management and input handling, while the rendering is done using a custom bitmap buffer.

 ## Features